Why study Veterinary Technology?

 Through these efforts, students are offered scholarship money from various industrial and professional organizations.

 Students with previous UC college credits may transfer into the vet tech program after the completion of a Change of Major form, which can be filled out at any of the One Stop Student Service Centers within the university.
-Students must also inform the vet tech program academic advisor of their desire to transfer and determine which freshman-year requirements must be met before admission to the sophomore year of the program.
+Students ae also ancouraged to inform the vet tech program academic advisor of their desire to transfer and determine which freshman-year requirements must be met before admission to the sophomore year of the program.
 All entrance requirements listed above, including the minimum grading criteria, must be met.
+If a student has non-vet tech required course work that is contributing to a GPA lower than a 2.75, the student is encouraged to contact the vet tech advisor to discuss their individual situation.
+It may be possible to apply for a waiver to limit the effect of previous, non-required course work on the student's overall GPA.

 Students may begin completion of the freshman-year requirements at any time within the academic year.